Why is AI flying while Robotics are flagging?

 I had a word with a digital friend about this topic, to get some insider information from a genuine expert.
 The feedback was that virtuality is easy while reality is harder to build for.
 We know, IoT is connectivity built for real world applications.
 The real world environment is always changing, materials and parts are not standardized.
 There are few robot production lines constructing and repairing their counterparts for real world compatibility, yet.

 Let’s backtrack slightly.
-What we are discussing here are the type of robotics that appear in TV and movies.
+What we are discussing here are the type of robots that appeared in TV and movies in the early 1970s, not mcuh more than a computer on some sort of mobility platfrom.
 The Star Wars model, made of metal with some sort of electronic processor.
-Ripley from “Aliens” exo-skeleton concept is slow to gestate, even though it seems perfectly feasible with modern materials, hydraulics, miniaturized motors and energy capture concepts.
+The Ripley from “Aliens” exo-skeleton concept is slow to gestate also, even though it seems reasonably feasible with modern materials, hydraulics, miniaturized motors and energy capture concepts.

 Ready to discuss your IoT project?